johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 {{< /figure >}}

-Now the **Filter** settings; again, you must set up everything exactly as shown.
-With these settings we'll have full manual control over the scaling with the **Horiz. size** and **Vert. size** sliders.
+Now the **Filter** settings; again, you must set up everything *exactly* as shown.
+With these settings, we'll have full manual control over the scaling with the **Horiz. size** and **Vert. size** sliders.
 Unfortunately, the numerical input boxes are read-only, so we must use the slider widgets to set the values which is rather inexact and cumbersome.
-The only way for making fine adjustments is with the cursor keys while the slider is in focus.
+The only way to make fine adjustments is with the cursor keys while the slider is in focus.

 With our settings so far we're getting **&times;2 integer scaling** with both